alberturria/Childrens-Hope/README.md

 Alberto Herrera Vargas: He has developed the description service and location description pages and part of the home page.
 Joaquín León Martínez: He has developed the pages of people profile and several of the java script files.

+The Back-End part has been split equitably between the developers.
+Each of one of us has linked three pages more or less to Heroku.

 Client-side languages:
 HTML, CSS and javascript